colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 // Think about:
 // - When should fetchPosts() run?
 (On mount, or let components trigger it?)
 // - After createPost, refetch all or just add to array?
 (Add to array is faster)
+// - After likePost, how do you update just that one post? (map and replace)
 // - How do you handle optimistic updates vs waiting for API?
 // - Should posts be sorted?
 (Newest first: sort by created_at descending)
 // - How do you update a single post in the array? (map and replace)